-Please keep in mind that, to be considered for direct admissions into the BSN program, applicants need to submit the ACT or SAT scores by Dec.
-1, 2021.
-For additional information, please refer to the Admissions page.
+Please keep in mind that to be considered for direct admission into the BSN program, applicants need to submit their ACT or SAT scores by Dec.
+1. For additional information, please refer to the Admissions page.

 We recommend applicants score a minimum 22 on the ACT or 1070 on the SAT.

 The minimum high school GPA accepted for direct admission is a 3.0.
 In addition, applicants must have maintained a 3.0 GPA throughout their high school senior year.